Device overview

 Core characteristics

 GoodWe's current official family page presents GM3000 as a three-phase smart meter with RS485 communication, compact modular dimensions, and CT-based sensing.
-The official Smart Meter user manual and inverter manuals also show GM3000 being used with three included CT clamps and three-phase wiring.
+The official Smart Meter datasheet lists GM3000 with three 120A:40mA current transformers, 230/400 V three-phase grid context, Class 1 voltage/current and active-energy accuracy, Class 2 reactive-energy accuracy, and DIN-rail mounting.

 The source set supports the following practical positioning: